gaboesquivel/gaboesquivel/content/projects/opyn.md

 # Opyn

-Opyn is a decentralized options protocol on Arbitrum that raised $6.7M Series A funding led by Paradigm.
-Their main product Squeeth is a notable DeFi-native derivative.
-I implemented their initial trading interface and data indexing setup for Arbitrum Testnet using Next.js, Ponder, and viem/wagmi.
+A decentralized options protocol on Arbitrum with a Next.js trading interface and indexed onchain data.